The retail apocalypse is upon us.

 Customers who are highly engaged with a brand are two times more open to upsell opportunities and six times more likely to try a new product or service.
 They are less price-sensitive and five times more likely to only choose that brand in the future.
 And they spend three times more with the brand each year.
 Even more, loyalists like to talk: They are four times more likely to advocate the brand to acquaintances and colleagues.

-3. Stave off revenue risk.
+3. Maintain customer loyalty to stave off revenue risk.